keithwhyte/usertest/README.md

 * Start up MAMP Server
 * Run a composer update (replicates part 1 of below)
 * Set up the database connection (part 2 of below)
 * Set up the test database and fixture (part 5 of below).
-Note the AppFixtures file has already been created
+Note the AppFixtures file has already been created.
+You will only have to set up the test database and import the schema from the dump file
 * run tests via ./bin/phpunit

 ### Creation